What Should You Ask Your Doctor About Hodgkin Lymphoma?

 - What is the stage (extent) of the lymphoma?
 What does this mean?

-- What tests need to be done before we can decide on treatment?
+- Do I need any other tests before we can decide on treatment?

 - What are the possible long-term side effects?

-- What type of follow-up is needed after treatment?
+- What type of follow-up will I need after treatment?